-4.1 Courses of study for the ACT Senior Secondary Certificate:

-- provide a variety of pathways, to meet different learning needs and encourage students to complete their secondary education - enable students to develop the essential capabilities for twenty-first century learners - empower students as active participants in their own learning - engage students in contemporary issues relevant to their lives - foster students' intellectual, social, and ethical development - nurture students' wellbeing, and physical and spiritual development - enable effective and respectful participation in a diverse society.

-4.2 Each course of study:

-- comprises an integrated and interconnected set of knowledge, skills, behaviours, and dispositions that students develop and use in their learning across the curriculum - is based on a model of learning that integrates intended student outcomes, pedagogy, and assessment - outlines teaching strategies which are grounded in learning principles and encompass quality teaching - promotes intellectual quality, establish a rich learning environment, and generates relevant connections between learning and life experiences - provides formal assessment and certification of students' achievements. - 4.3 In consideration of the ACT context, and in response to contemporary research and literature, the Social and Community Work and Early Childhood Studies curriculums should include: - a student-centred pedagogical approach - the educational needs of young people with respect to understanding the evidentiary and theoretical underpinning of social and community work - understanding about the nature and practices of social and community work - working and communicating with others - the Humanities and Social Sciences Framework Achievement Standards - the needs of different schools and sectors (government and non-government) - awareness of local, national, and global issues - ethical, environmental and sustainability factors
+- 4.1 Courses of study for the ACT Senior Secondary Certificate: - provide a variety of pathways, to meet different learning needs and encourage students to complete their secondary education - enable students to develop the essential capabilities for twenty-first century learners - empower students as active participants in their own learning - engage students in contemporary issues relevant to their lives - foster students' intellectual, social, and ethical development - nurture students' wellbeing, and physical and spiritual development - enable effective and respectful participation in a diverse society. - 4.2 Each course of study: - comprises an integrated and interconnected set of knowledge, skills, behaviours, and dispositions that students develop and use in their learning across the curriculum - is based on a model of learning that integrates intended student outcomes, pedagogy, and assessment - outlines teaching strategies which are grounded in learning principles and encompass quality teaching - promotes intellectual quality, establish a rich learning environment, and generates relevant connections between learning and life experiences - provides formal assessment and certification of students' achievements. - 4.3 In consideration of the ACT context, and in response to contemporary research and literature, the Early Childhood Studies course should include: - a student-centred pedagogical approach - the educational needs of young people with respect to an understanding of evidence and theories about early childhood - working and communicating with others - the Humanities and Social Sciences Framework Achievement Standards - the needs of different schools and sectors (government and non-government) - awareness of local, national, and global issues - ethical, environmental and sustainability factors.

-5. AIMS OF THE SOCIAL AND COMMUNITY WORK CURRICULUM
+5. AIMS OF THE EARLY CHILDHOOD STUDIES CURRICULUM